-Dealing with divorce can always be a tricky time, with debt review however, it completely depends on your own, unique situation.
+Dealing with divorce can always be a tricky time.
+With debt review, however, it completely depends on your own, unique situation.

-If you are under debt counselling with National Debt Advisors, it is vital that you notify them about your divorce as soon as possible.
+Therefore, if you are under debt counselling with National Debt Advisors, it is vital that you notify them about your divorce as soon as possible.